VickoT/ImageClassifier/README.md

 #### Manual reclassification

 In case you are unsatisfied with the classification made by the classifier, you may reclassify the images manually.
 This is done by moving the images in the 'Predicted_images' directory into the folder you find suitable.
 Then run the script `re_eval.py` inside the **Output_example_dir**.
+The new stats will be appended to the report file:

 ```
  Report - 4-LRM1b-day0-1         (2024-05-24 10:00)